Operations Management Career Opportunities

 - Data mining for business

-What Can You Do with a Degree in Opportunities for Operations and Supply Chain Management ?
+What Can You Do with a Degree in Operations and Supply Chain Management ?

 There are a multitude of jobs available to someone with a operations and supply chain management degree in many different career fields.